 THE REIMBURSEMENT AND DISCLOSURE AGENT

 Section 4.01.
 Appointment of Reimbursement and Disclosure Agent .
-Pursuant to the Reimbursement and Disclosure Agreement, Enron shall act as reimbursement and disclosure agent for the Trust (in such capacity, the AReimbursement and Disclosure Agent@) until its resignation pursuant to and in accordance with the terms of the Reimbursement and Disclosure Agreement.
+Pursuant to the Reimbursement and Disclosure Agreement, Enron Corp. shall act as reimbursement and disclosure agent for the Trust (in such capacity, the AReimbursement and Disclosure Agent@) until its resignation pursuant to and in accordance with the terms of the Reimbursement and Disclosure Agreement.

 ARTICLE V.